danialrami/danialrami-com/content/posts/Echo Bridge.md

 ## Key Features

 The Echo Bridge pedal ended up being much more than just a reverb unit.
-Here's what it can do (again, big shoutout to the original Flick!):
+Again, big shoutout to the original Flick for the amazing UX!
+Here's what this pedal does:

 **Reverb Engine**: Six-parameter reverb with pre-delay, decay, diffusion, and frequency filtering - all accessible through the edit mode for deep sound design.